-The reason that Hayek said something different to Keynes has much to do with Hayek's (1931, 130) claim that:
+But the reason that Hayek said something different to Keynes clearly has much to do with Hayek's (1931, 130) claim that:

-the ideas of Wicksell ... are a necessary outgrowth of the most elaborate theory of capital we possess, that of Bohm-Bawerk seems to have been mainly to establish the notion of a non-monetary natural rate of interest to his (Wicksell's) own satisfaction.
-It did not play any greater role than this in the monetary analysis.
-And, in fact, Austrian capital theory is not actually a necessary condition for there to be a natural rate of interest (in monetary theory, there is no natural rate in reality).
-A theoretical natural rate can also emerge from neoclassical capital theory, for example, with the same implications for monetary theory.
-See Smithin (2013a, 185-8).
+... the ideas of Wicksell ... are a necessary outgrowth of the most elaborate theory of capital we possess, that of Bohm-Bawerk ... (emphasis added)

+If Hayek is talking about specifically about Wicksell's original ideas on money this is not correct.
+It is admittedly true as noted, for example, by Lindahl (1958, 14-17) that even before the publication of Interest and Prices Wicksell had been interested in, and written about, the capital theory of Bohm-Bawerk an Austrian school precursor of von Mises and Hayek.
+Also, Wicksell did explicitly refer to Bohm's theory in the preface of Interest and Prices (Wicksell 1898, xxv-xxvi).
+Crucially; however, the purpose of this reference seems to be only to establish the basic idea of a non-monetary natural rate to his (Wicksell's) own satisfaction.
+It did not play any greater role than this in the monetary analysis, and there was no detailed exposition of capital theory in the book.
+Moreover, Austrian capital theory is not actually a necessary condition for there to be a natural rate of interest in monetary theory.
+A theoretical natural rate can also emerge easily from neoclassical capital theory, with the exactly same implications for monetary theory.
+For further discussion of these points the reader can consult Kam (2000, 2005), Kam, Smithin and Tabbasum (2017), and Smithin (2013a, 185-8).